 There is no charge to be on a Wait List, and you may drop a Wait List seat at any time from your family account.

-In general, for any course we recommend holding one Open Seat (so it is a Held Seat) that you can make work, and as many Wait List seats as you prefer over the Held Seat.
+A student may hold one reserved (Held) seat and as many Wait List seats as he prefers in a particular course.
+In general, for any course we recommend holding one reserved (Held) seat that you can make work, and as many Wait List seats as you prefer over the Held Seat.

 What are the chances of getting a Wait List seat?

 Your chances of getting a wait list seat increase when:

 - There are no other open sections that can work in your time zone.

 - You are on multiple wait lists for that course in your time zone (i.e., you are are providing us maximum flexibility within your time zone).